GoogleCloudPlatform/jetty-runtime/DEVELOPING.md

 TAG=my-tag
 ./scripts/build.sh gcr.io/$PROJECT_ID $TAG
 ```
+The configured Cloud Build execution will build the Jetty docker container, then create and teardown various GCP resources for
+integration testing.
+Before running, make sure you have done the following:
+ * enabled the Cloud Container Builder API
+ * initialized App Engine for your GCP project (run `gcloud app create`), and successfully deployed to it at least once
+ * provided the Container Builder Service account (cloudbuild.gserviceaccount.com) with the appropriate permissions needed to deploy App Engine applications.
+This includes at least "App Engine Admin" and "Cloud Container Builder", but simply adding the "Project Editor" role works fine as well.

 ## Running the Jetty image
 The resulting image is called jetty (with more specific tags also created)